 When we landed outside this house I didn’t quite know what to think.
-Looking something like a cross between the starship enterprise and an English cricket pavilion this house was certainly not ordinary in any sense of the word.
-In fact it was quite ugly.
+Looking something like a cross between the starship enterprise and an English cricket pavilion this house was certainly not ordinary in any sense of the word!

 Once inside, things began to look much more promising.
 The house had a lovely solid front door and a good sized entrance hall with a staircase leading up to an open landing.

 There was a huge living room laid out as sitting and dining areas.
 The place felt almost baronial with high ceilings, lovely oak beams, a tiled floor, lots of traditional furniture and ornaments.
 Along the length of the room there were doors opening onto a large, tiled, south facing terrace.
 After a poor first impression this house was looking very tempting.